What kind of experience does this ski offer?

 The Patrol 80 is comfortable on all types of slopes, for skiers looking to improve their technique and who want to ski whatever the conditions.
 Its construction offers excellent curve stability and easy pivoting, so you can feel confident and improve your technique.

-The shape of this ski features short rockers at the front and light rockers at the rear, improving entry into turns in all types of snow and making it easy to pivot.
-It's an ideal shape for improving your skiing.
+The shape of this ski has short rockers at the front and light ones at the back, improving initiation in turns, on all types of snow and allowing you to pivot easily.
+This is an ideal shape to improve your level.

 126/81/114 in 151cm